tangshuang/componer/README.md

 List components in your `components` directory.

 ```
-gulp ls
+componer ls
 ```

 **add**

-Add a component, e.g. jquery plugin, npm package, frontend component.
+Add a component, e.g. bower component, npm package, frontend component.

 ```
-gulp add --name=component-name [--type=package|bower|jq-plugin] [--author=your-name]
+componer add component-name -t bower -a your-github-name
 ```

-`type` relates to directories in `gulp/snippets`.
+`-t` is `--type`, relates to directories in `gulp/snippets`.

 **build**

 Build a component source code from it's `src` directory to `dist` directory.

 ```
-gulp build --name=component-name
+componer build component-name
 ```

-When build, Componer will compile your ES6 code to ES5 code and pack your code into a file by webpack, entry file is `src/js/index.js`, minified by uglify, dest to `dist/js/`.
-At the some time, scss files in `src/style/` will be compiled to css files, minified by cssmin, and be put in `dist/css/`, images in `src/img/` and font files in `src/fonts` will be copied to `dist` directory.
+When build, Componer will compile your ES6 code to ES5 code and pack your code into a file by webpack.
+At the some time, scss files will be compiled to css files, minified by cssmin, and be put in `dist` directory.

 **preview**

 Preview a component if it has a `preview/index.html` file.

 ```
-gulp preview --name=component-name
+componer preview component-name
 ```

 When preview a component, it will firstly build it and then setup a local static webserver ([ts-server](https://github.com/tangshuang/ts-server), which is also written following Componer).